OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 11. Right-click the **CellAnalyzerRESTAPI** project, and choose **Set as Startup Project**.
 12. On the **Debug** menu, choose **Start Debugging**.
 13. A browser will launch.
-Enter the following URL to test that the REST API is working: **https://localhost:44323/api/analyzeunicode?value=test**.
+Enter the following URL to test that the REST API is working: `https://localhost:<ssl port number>/api/analyzeunicode?value=test`.
+You can reuse the port number from the URL in the browser that Visual Studio launched.
 You should see a string returned with Unicode values for each character.

 ## Create the Office web add-in